sodacan-net/sodacan-core/docs/languageGuide.md

 ### Message Persistence
 When a message is produced, it takes on a life of its own; Neither belonging to the producer nor to any of its potential consumers.
 At that point, the message is owned and stored (persisted) by the message bus.
-There is no sure-fire way for SodaCan to know when a message has been completely consumed.
+There is no sure-fire way for Sodacan to know when a message has been completely consumed.
 For example, a module that *might* consume a particular type of message may not exist yet.
-If resources were infinite, there is no reason SodaCan would need to recover space used by any messages.
+If resources were infinite, there is no reason Sodacan would need to recover space used by any messages.
 The messages within a topic can come and go.
 Indeed, most topics define the lifetime of messages contained within that topic.

 Consider, for example, that we want to add a new module to an existing configuration that reports on the average number of uses of a certain button per month.
 In a traditional system, the data could be a challenge to create.
 Historical data may not even exist.
-But in SodaCan, the data already exists in the topic that was used to get the button press notification to the lamp that is controlled by that button press.
+But in Sodacan, the data already exists in the topic that was used to get the button press notification to the lamp that is controlled by that button press.
 (Just because the message was *consumed* by one module does not mean that the message will be discarded).
 So, the new reporting module simply subscribes to that same topic and it will get all of the messages from the past in chronological order.

-Now, SodaCan has several ways to deal with old messages in a topic.
+Now, Sodacan has several ways to deal with old messages in a topic.
 One can set an expiration date for a particular topic: Messages older than a certain number of days, weeks, months, or years will be automatically deleted.
 Or, when a topic exceeds a certain size, older messages can be deleted.
 Finally, one can just let the messages accumulate forever.
-Consider that many messages in a SodaCan application are quite small.
+Consider that many messages in a Sodacan application are quite small.
 Our button activation message will be about 50 bytes long.
 If we press that button 50 times per day, every day for a year, that would add up to less than one megabyte of data.
 Therefore, it's probably not worth cleaning up this type of message if there is even a small change of using that data in the future.
 On the other hand, messages from a security camera are much larger and so the topic should probably be purged either based on size (a very safe option) or the age of messages.

 ### System Messages
 The messaging system is also used for administrative and operational purposes.
 Any agent running a module or an adapter routes error messages to a log topic.
-SodaCan uses an administrative topic to deploy modules to the appropriate agent/server.
+Sodacan uses an administrative topic to deploy modules to the appropriate agent/server.
 Therefore, in a clustered setup, it is not necessary to manually keep application files on individual servers.
 By default, Module persistence is also kept in an administrative topic.

 | Topic | Description |
 | ----- | ------------|